idvorkin/idvorkin.github.io/_d/elder.md

   - /midlife
 ---

 Midlife has a marketing problem, the next word is always crisis.
 Chip Conley has lots of good insights here.
+This post talks about his books Modern Elder and Midlife, and also From Strength to Strength a book on midlife for strivers

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->